Your email address is used only to notify you when this product becomes available. Your email will NOT be used for any other purpose.

 While many members of the fungi family are colorful and fascinating in appearance, chaga mushroom is not one of them.
 This parasitic “ugly duckling” conk is found clinging to the bark of birch trees in a blackened clump that resembles burnt charcoal.
 What it lacks in visual appeal is compensated for by the presence of more than 200 phytonutrients, including fiber, protein, various antioxidants and B complex vitamins.
 In fact, in Japan it is known as “diamond in the forest” and in China as “the king of all plants”.
-Organic chaga mushroom powder is typically encapsulated, made into tablets or taken as tea.
+Buy chaga mushroom powder to encapsulate it.
+It's typically made into tablets or taken as tea.

 a bit of botanical information about chaga mushroom